pkjaer/tridion-powershell-modules/CoreService/README.md

 v2.3.0.0
 - Changing the Tridion version no longer requires you to start a new PowerShell session.
 - Added functions to Publish and Unpublish items (Publish-TridionItem, Unpublish-TridionItem)
-- Added support for viewing the Publish Queue and removing Publish transactions (Get-TridionPublishTransaction, Remove-TridionPublishTransaction)
+- Added support for viewing the Publish Queue and removing Publish transactions (Get-TridionPublishTransaction, Remove-TridionPublishTransaction) (Thanks to Albert Romkes)
 - Added support for creating and deleting Tridion items of any type (New-TridionItem, Remove-TridionItem)
+- Added support for Web 8.5 (Thank you, Nuno Linhares)

 v2.2.0.0